COVID-19 Vaccine Requirement

-For the fall semester, there will be a reduced expectation for testing of members of the campus community who are non-symptomatic and fully vaccinated.
+For the fall semester, there is a reduced expectation for testing of members of the campus community who are non-symptomatic and fully vaccinated.
 These individuals may be subject to symptomatic testing, random asymptomatic testing, or regular testing if there is evidence of substantial or high transmission in the community.

 Effective Monday, August 30, 2021, students with an exemption who come to campus must be tested for COVID-19 two times per week.
 Athletes should talk with their coaches regarding special testing requirements.
 Beginning September 15, vaccinated students without symptoms who believe they may have been exposed to someone with COVID-19 may choose to be tested on campus as well.

 TCNJ’s testing partner, Bergen New Bridge Medical Center, is continuing its services with the college through the fall semester.
 Compliance with testing is required to participate in on-campus classes and activities.
 All students must register with and supply current medical insurance information to Bergen New Bridge to participate in the testing program.
-The testing program will utilize a rapid antigen test and will provide same-day results.
+The testing program utilizes a rapid antigen test and provides same-day results.

 On-Campus COVID-19 Testing Information and FAQs

 Anyone who has tested positive for COVID-19 will be exempt from testing for 90 days after a positive test result.
 To be placed on the exemption list, students should submit test results to Student Health Services via OWL, and employees should submit test results to Human Resources.

 We continue to use the daily self-checkup feature of the Roar app, as it is a critical component of TCNJ’s health and safety initiatives.
 Please note that the expectations for its use are different for those who are vaccinated versus those who are not.